shalomcarmel/israel-sos-to-arduino/readme.md

     # to install in this directory
     pip install -r requirements.txt -t .

+Copy `config-example.ini` to a new file `config.ini` and modify it according to your needs.
 ### Reset history
 The tool keeps a record of processed events in a history file.
 Clear the history.txt file to reset.
 ### Known limitations and problems